Gigaspaces/xap-docs/site/content/sbp/spring-data-quick-start.markdown

 {{%/tabs%}}

-Download the `spring-data-xap` project and build it with maven using `mvn clean install`.
+Download the [xap-spring-data](https://github.com/Gigaspaces/xap-spring-data) project and build it with maven using `mvn clean install`.

 The recommended way to get started using spring-data-xap in your project is with a dependency management system - the snippet below can be copied and pasted into your build.